jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.37
+  - Introduce a new JsonObject implementation that does not rely on EfficientString.
+  - Introduce optional settings for JsonParser to control what implementation is used.
+You can switch back to the SimpleIntMapJsonObject that was the default before this release.
 - 2.36
   - JsonBuilder, JsonObject, and JsonArray now know how to handle Optionals.
 This solves a minor issue where Optional instances end up being handled as primitive strings (toString gets called on the Optional).
 Now it does the right thing and gets the value or if not there it uses a null primitive.
 - 2.35